Everything You Need To Know About Student Credit Cards

 What is the best advice when using a credit card?

-1. Pay off your balance every month
+1. Pay your bill on time each month

 2. Treat your credit card like a debit card